miyag/UiPath.Academy/FoundationTraining/minitest.md

 - [-] [Basic Recording
 - [-] [Web Recording

+---
+### 4.13

-What recording profiles are available in UiPath Studio?
+Q) What recording profiles are available in UiPath Studio?
-Automatic recording and Step by Step recording
+- [-] Automatic recording and Step by Step recording
-Basic, Desktop, Web, Citrix
+- [o] Basic, Desktop, Web, Citrix
-Click, Check, Type Into and Select Item
+- [-] Click, Check, Type Into and Select Item

 ---